Skip to content

 Hail

 Strong updrafts within thunderstorms can carry raindrops upward into extremely cold regions of the atmosphere.
 There, they freeze and accumulate layers of ice, forming hailstones.
-The size of hail can range from small pellets to golf ball-sized or larger, causing significant damage to crops and property.
+The size of hail can range from small pellets to golf ball-sized or larger, causing significant damage to property like solar panels.

 Downbursts

 When a thunderstorm collapses or dissipates, it releases a powerful downdraft of cool, dense air known as a downburst.
-These can create strong, damaging winds at the surface, causing localized destruction and posing a threat to aviation.
+These can create strong, damaging winds at the surface, causing localized destruction.

 Tornadoes